Tinkerforge/doc/en/source/Tutorials/Tutorial_RED_Brick/Tutorial.rst

  :linenos:
  :tab-width: 4

+If your program is used as a web interface, you don't need to configure your executable, arguments, environment and working directory.
+The steps 4-6 will actually be skipped if you choose **Web Interface** in Step 3:

 .. image:: /Images/Screenshots/red_brick_tutorial_web_interface_execution.jpg
    :scale: 100 %
    :alt: Screenshot of RED Brick web interface execution configuration.
    :align: center

+To take a look at your web interface go to the IP address or hostname of your RED Brick with a browser and click on the **Bin** button of your program.
+Your index file will be used automatically:

 .. image:: /Images/Screenshots/red_brick_tutorial_web_interface.jpg
    :scale: 100 %